Manage instance

 Delete instance

-- In the Instance menu, select [More] icon > Delete.
+- In the Instance menu, click [More] > Delete instance on the instance you want to remove.

-- In the pop-up window, enter the name of the instance and click the [Delete] button.
+- In the pop-up, enter the instance name and click [Delete].

 Set time reference